As a copywriter, the pieces you write will almost always include a call to action, or CTA.

 Using “Click Here” as a CTA

 Let me preface this by saying if the brand you’re writing for has tested “click here” and it performs well, then it’s copy worth considering.
-It’s also worth considering if your audience may not know that certain pieces of text are actually links.
+It’s also worth considering if your audience may not know that certain pieces of text are links.
 “Click here” may provide that guidance they need.

 But in general, “click here” is a bit antiquated.
 Nowadays, users are tapping, swiping, or using voice recognition—they’re not necessarily clicking.
 Plus, it’s making “click” the action versus speaking to what you want the user to really do.
-For example, “To start your membership, click here” becomes simply “Start Your Membership.”
+For example, “To start your membership, click here” becomes simply “Start your membership.”

-Make Sure the Call to Action Stands Out
+Make Sure the CTA Stands Out

 Finally, it’s good practice to let the CTA shine outside the body copy.
 While your designer will likely make the CTA clear within the design, you want to include it as its own line within your copy doc versus burying it within your body copy.

-Last Updated on December 1, 2022
+Last Updated on October 30, 2024

 Leave a Reply